Placer County

 • Sources of information used in locating persons.

-• Methods used for the collection of delinquent accounts.
+• Methods used for the collection of delinquent accounts including payment negotiation strategies and enforcement procedures such as tax liens, seizures, and sales.

 • Modern office procedures, methods, and equipment, including computer software and applications.